 3. Bir (Trekking and Paragliding)

-Bir is about 60-65 km from McLeod Ganj and can easily be reached from Bus which comply every day from the bus stand.
+Bir is about 60-65 km from McLeod Ganj and can easily be reached by Bus which complies every day from the bus stand.
 Experience paragliding at Asia’s highest paragliding place.

-Do let me know what your thoughts in the comments below 👇.
+Do let me know your thoughts in the comments below ?.